kalray/build-scripts/README.md

         -qnx*)
 ```
 - FreeRTOS libgloss:
- - copy all libgloss/k1-elf directory to libgloss/k1-freertos
+ - copy all libgloss/kvx-elf directory to libgloss/kvx-freertos
- - Defines k1-freertos in libgloss/configure.in:
+ - Defines kvx-freertos in libgloss/configure.in:

 ```diff
 git diff ./configure.in